neozenweb/100-days-of-code/log.md

 # NeoZenWeb- 100 Days Of Code- Take 2 - Log

+### Day 13: January 31, 2019

+**Today's Progress**: Coded the Get and Put routes from the express node server to and from the react components.
+Though the data is being served, the routing back to react component needs some work.
+***Thoughts:*** React setState from parent component and fetching data from the server is a bit confusing.

 ### Day 12: January 30, 2019

 **Today's Progress**: With some great tips from Stack Overflow advisor, I realized that I have to build Express server on node.js and then connect the data to the front end react.
 Today, I coded the server and tested that the data is being retrieved properly.